Shopping in Nelson, New Zealand - RooWanders

 With the borders closed and anxious working holidaymakers going home, there was a shortage of workers.
 Those of us who decided to stay put saw wages increase and a surplus of jobs as employers tried to lure in workers.

 In the months during and immediately after the 2020 country-wide lockdowns in New Zealand, we saw historically-low fuel prices.
-As the hospitality industry started to pick itself up from the aftermath of lockdowns, attractions and activities like bungee jumping and Doubtful Sound Cruise were giving out attractive discounts.
+As the hospitality industry started to pick itself up from the aftermath of lockdowns, attractions and activities like bungy jumping and Doubtful Sound Cruise were giving out attractive discounts.

 We went with the flow – worked hard, played harder.